loftusa/onramp/Accessing-Clusters.md

 ```

 Then you should be able to `ssh uno` (or etc) to get to one of the machines in `thevisible.net` cluster.
 You may need to enter your password twice.
+(The config above also sets up port forwarding on port 8888 to your local machine; change to your favorite port for jupyter).

 To avoid requiring your password, you should set up an ssh key.
 Do the folowing: